GhaziahShoeb/catch-the-cat-game/README.md

 - Your score will be displayed at the top, and you'll get an alert with your final score when the game ends.

 ## Enjoy the Game!
 I hope you enjoy playing Catch the Cat!
 If you have any questions or feedback, feel free to reach out.
-Happy catching!
+Happy catching!...